padogrid/padogrid/padogrid-deployment/src/main/resources/geode/apps/padodesktop/README.md

 PadoDesktop requires a Pado cluster.
 Pado can be installed by running the `install_padogrid` and `update_products` commands.

-:pencil2: *Pado for PadoGrid is still undergoing version migration and enhancements.
-Its availability has not been announced yet.*

 ```bash
 install_padogrid -product pado
 update_padogrid -product pado